c0d3-br34k3r/Gmeet-Controller/README.md

 # Gmeet Controller

-## Too Long to read?
+## Too Long to read? 😏
-Gesture control in google meet along with a handy anti-snooping, pro privacy, browser extension to save you from everyone peeping into your screen during important meetings.
+Gesture control in google meet along with a handy anti-snooping, pro privacy, browser extension to save you from everyone peeping into your screen during important meetings.🤯

-People are working from home, correct?
+People are working from home🏠, correct?

-**But what about the privacy of those who are working from public places**
+**But what about the privacy of those who are working from public places**👨‍💻

-Not really private right?.
+Not really private right?.🤕

-Imagine...
+## Imagine...😈

 **A meeting going on in public place**
 - Working in a cafe or in a metro with your masks and earphones on.